haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 If everything went well, the interface window should have updated itself and it should show the list of residues for molecules 1 and 2.

-* **Step 9:** Instead of specifying active and passive residues, we will supply restraint files to HADDOCK.
+* **Step 10:** Instead of specifying active and passive residues, we will supply restraint files to HADDOCK.
 No further action is required in this page, so click on the "Next" button at the bottom of the **Input parameters** window, which proceeds to the  **Distance Restraints** menu  of the **Docking Parameters** window.

-* **Step 10:** Upload the cross-link restraints file
+* **Step 11:** Upload the cross-link restraints file

 <a class="prompt prompt-info">
 Instead of specifying active and passive residues, you can supply a HADDOCK restraints TBL file (ambiguous restraints) -> Browse and select *restraints-combined.tbl*
 </a>

-**Note:** This restraint file contains both the cross-links distance restraints and one distance restraint between the two peptide fragements of C31  defining their maximum distance based on the sequence separation (see *C34-connectivity.tbl*).
+**Note:** This restraint file contains both the cross-links distance restraints and distance restraint between the C34 wHTH domains and betweeeen the two peptide fragements of C31  defining their maximum distance based on the sequence separation (see *C31-C34-connectivities.tbl*).

 <br>